jacekkacki/CompanyApp/README.md

 # CompanyApp

-This project will create simple server connect with database (MongoDB).
+This project will create simple server connect with database (MongoDB) and library Mongoose.

 ## Install